-As at 30 June 2021, the Fund has measured the fair value of its unlisted investments at the fair value of the unlisted managed investment trust.
+As at 30 June 2022, the Fund has measured the fair value of its unlisted investments at the fair value of the unlisted managed investment trusts.
 The trusts base their fair value on the net asset value (NAV) of their underlying investments.
-The Fund followed an extensive review process to ensure fair values reported by fund managers were a reasonable and appropriate reflection of the anticipated impact of COVID-19 on the investees' underlying assets, given updates to NAVs were applied by fund managers outside their most recent audit period.
+The Fund followed an extensive review process to ensure fair values reported by fund managers were a reasonable and appropriate reflection of the anticipated impact of the above world-events on the investees' underlying assets.

-For property and infrastructure assets held within the Fund, significant valuation uncertainty clauses have been incorporated into some of the external valuation reports adopted by the fund managers for the unlisted managed investment trusts at 30 June 2021.
-The number of significant valuation uncertainty
+For infrastructure assets held within the Fund, valuation uncertainty clauses have been incorporated into some of the external valuation reports adopted by the fund managers for the unlisted managed investment trusts at 30 June 2022.
+The number of valuation uncertainty clauses for the 30 June 2022

-2. Coronavirus (COVID-19) impact (continued)
+2. Impact of Coronavirus (COVID 19) and the Russian invasion of Ukraine (continued)